MPOJC Funding Opportunities

 Funds improvements to any roadway or bridge on the federal-aid system, transit capital projects, bicycle and pedestrian facilities, enhancement projects, environmental restoration, and the establishment of native species.
 Regional STBG funds are formula funds that are provided to MPOJC and programed by the Urbanized Area Policy Board using a competitive grant process.

-Description: Replacement of two Burlington Street/ Highway 1 bridges over the Iowa River and reconstruction of portions of Grand Avenue, Byington Road, and Melrose Avenue to allow for two-way traffic, on-street bicycle facilities and pedestrian accommodations, and rehabilitation/ replacement of the pedestrian overpass that crosses Riverside Drive.
+Description: Replacement of two Burlington Street/Highway 1 bridges over the Iowa River, reconstruction of portions of Grand Avenue, Byington Road, and Melrose Avenue to allow for two-way traffic, bicycle facilities and pedestrian accommodations, and rehabilitation/ replacement of the pedestrian overpasses that cross Riverside Drive and Grand Avenue.

 Transportation Alternatives Program (TAP)